GodHybrid/RiskOfSlimeRain/Guides/How-to-add-an-effect.md

 You can now use this interface in any new effects you make.

 # Other
 If you want a chance based effect, look into overriding `AlwaysProc` and `Chance`.
-That chance will apply the same way to all methods you implement.
+That chance will apply the same way to all methods that proc (from Interfaces with the `CanProc` attribute).
 So mostly use them for the OnHit stuff.